isabella232/data-workbench.en-1/help/home/c-snsr-ovrvw/admin-sensor/c-data-cltr-rng.md

 ---
 description: Check whether the collector is running using different methods.
-seo-description: Check whether the collector is running using different methods.
-seo-title: Confirming that the Data Collector is Running
 solution: Insight
 title: Confirming that the Data Collector is Running
 uuid: e5b9b12a-b8a5-4c00-abe5-e824516d46b7